particle1331/computational-linear-algebra/README.md

   * An extensive discussion of the Moore-Penrose pseudoinverse.
   * Stability of the Gram-Schmidt algorithm.

-I wrote these while following the course [Complete linear algebra: theory and implementation in code](https://www.udemy.com/course/linear-algebra-theory-and-implementation/) by [Prof. Mike X Cohen](http://mikexcohen.com/).
+I wrote these to supplement the course [Complete linear algebra: theory and implementation in code](https://www.udemy.com/course/linear-algebra-theory-and-implementation/) by [Prof. Mike X Cohen](http://mikexcohen.com/) that I followed in Udemy.
 Do check the course out, it's the best course out there for people interested in doing machine learning. :=)

 <br>